carboncredits/x4c/README.md

 ### Build the x4c backend

-Not strictly necessary, but other steps use the x4cli tool so it's worth having it built.
+Not strictly necessary, but other steps use the x4cli tool so it's worth having it built and putting it into your PATH.

 ```
 $ cd backend
 $ make
 $ cd ..
+$ export PATH=$PWD/backend/bin:$PATH
 ```

 ### Set up an admin wallet